apache/doris-website/docs/sql-manual/sql-statements/Data-Definition-Statements/Create/CREATE-TABLE.md

 If you add a materialized view in the subsequent use process, if there is data in the table, the creation time of the materialized view depends on the current amount of data.

-For the introduction of materialized views, please refer to the document [materialized views](../../../../query-acceleration/materialized-view.md).
+For the introduction of materialized views, please refer to the [Materialized View](../../../../query/view-materialized-view/materialized-view) document.

 #### Index